 Note: Sixfab GSM/GPRS Shield uses UART.
-As Raspberry Pi only have one UART, using this shield we lose the Raspberry Pi UART communication.
+As Raspberry Pi only has one UART, using this shield we lose the Raspberry Pi UART communication.

-By default GPIO 14 and GPIO 15 of Raspberry Pi are active as console.
-So it need to be disabled as serial console is not being used.
+By default GPIO 14 and GPIO 15 of Raspberry Pi are active as consoles.
+So it needs to be disabled as the serial console is not being used.
 In this Sixfab tutorial you can see how to disable it (Steps 7 to 9).
 Follow the next steps to communicate with the GPRS shield.